-There was a statistically significant association between antigliadin antibodies (Ig A and Ig G class), and AA and its severity, with100% sensitivity and specificity of IgA with cutoff point >11.56 and also for IgG with cutoff point >41.8.
-An active search for CD using serological screening tests has been recommended to diagnose the numerous cases of subclinical CD in AA patients
+There was a high statistically significant association between antigliadin antibodies (Ig A and Ig G class), and AA and its severity, with100% sensitivity and specificity of IgA with cutoff point >11.56 and also for IgG with cutoff point >41.8.
+An active search for CD using serological screening tests has been recommended to numerous diagnose the cases of subclinical CD in AA patients.